Earth-and-Energy-Systems-Lab/pymedeas2/README.md

 ```
 5. After finishing you can deactivate your environment:
     ```console
-    conda deactivate
+    deactivate
     ```
 ### Using the plot GUI to plot previous simulation results from terminal (in csv format)

 1. Open a terminal and go to the project folder (using the *cd* command)

-2. If it's not active yet, activate the project virtual environment running the following command:
+2. If it's not active yet, activate the project virtual environment as previously shown.
-    ```console
-    conda activate pymedeas
-    ```

 3. Run the following command: